-The Discussion Questions, located at the back of each book, are provided to guide students in recalling events and characters from the stories.
+The Discussion Questions, located after each story, are provided to guide students in recalling events, facts, and characters from the stories.
 Many questions also require readers to draw conclusions and express opinions.
 The questions are to be read aloud to the student.

-The student should have the story in front of him or her when responding to the questions.
+The student will have the story in front of him or her when responding to the questions.
 It is recommended that the student be given as much assistance as necessary to correctly answer the questions.
 For example, you could help the student by saying, "The answer is in the first part of the story" or "Maybe you could find the answer on the next page."
 You might also choose to point to the sentence containing the answer and say, "Read this sentence again."
+To access the comprehension questions, click on the yellow question mark.

 There is no suggested achievement criterion for the Stories.
 If the student makes errors reading a word, work on other activities in the lesson in which that word was taught.
-Return to the Stories activity when the student successfully recognizes and reads the problematic word.
+Return to the Stories activity when the student successfully recognizes and reads the word.
+The Student Progress Report will indicate the activity has been completed.
+This is a non-scored activity.